 This post may contain affiliate links or refer a friend links.
 When you buy through these links, I may earn a bonus at no additional cost to you.
 Thank you for your support!

-One very interesting and off the beaten path activity you can do in Rio de Janeiro is go on a favela tour.
+One very interesting, authentic, and off the beaten path activity you can do in Rio de Janeiro is go on a favela tour.

 Favelas in Brazil are known for having very tiny buildings, narrow streets, and being a hot spot for drugs and crimes.
 The greater area of Rio de Janeiro actually has over 600 favelas!
 Shootouts and other violence, though not necessarily frequent, do happen in these favelas.
 This is often between the police and the gangs, and sometimes between rival gangs.